What is the Difference Between Holy Ghost and Holy Spirit?

 He is Still Active in the Church

 Similarly, the Son’s role is completed.
-Jesus Christ has redeemed humanity to God.
+Jesus Christ has redeemed and reconciled humanity to God.
 This transpired when his sinless blood spilled on the cross; when he was buried; resurrected and ascended to heaven.
 He purchased our salvation.

 Finally, the Father of Jesus Christ is still active in the Church.
 He is the power of Christ.

-To differentiate the power of the Son of God from the power of the Lord God Scriptures utilize the Holy Ghost for the former and the Holy Spirit for the latter.
+So, to differentiate the power of the Son of God from the power of the Lord God Scriptures utilize the Holy Ghost for the former and the Holy Spirit for the latter.

 Now, this is not a theological reason but a celestial one.